webplatform/docs/Beginners/index.md

 ---
-title: Web Development for Beginners
+title: 'Web Development for Beginners'
 readiness: 'Ready to Use'
 summary: 'So you want to learn to make websites?
 This page has a list of articles that are perfect to help you understand the basics.
 It describes the tools of the trade and provides links to articles explaining the basics.'
 tags: